SumoLogic-Labs/sumologic-grafana-datasource/README.md

-## Sumo Logic Metrics Datasource
+## Sumo Logic Metrics Data Source

-A Sumo Logic Metrics datasource plugin for Grafana.
+A Sumo Logic Metrics data source plugin for Grafana.
 This plugin is still being developed.
 It is being used internally and therefore should work.
 But please consider the plugin experimental as of now.

+This is version 0.1.0.

+The current plan is to cleanup, review, and thoroughly test the data source plugin internally and then publish a version 0.9.0.
+As soon as the Sumo Logic Metrics APIs become public and supported, we will update the data source plugin and publish a version 1.0.0.

 ### Using the plugin with Grafana

 It is planned to publish the plugin to [https://grafana.com/plugins](https://grafana.com/plugins) once it reaches version 1.0.
-It will then be possible use the customary `grafana-cli plugins` method for installing.
+It will then be possible to use the customary `grafana-cli plugins` method for installing.
 But for now, the plugin will have to be installed by using the code in this repository.

 We have tested this plugin with Grafana version v4.4.3 (commit: 54c79c5).

 Grafana plugin repositories contain a `dist` directory.
-In order to install the plugin, simply copy the `dist` to the plugin directory of your Grafana installation, then restart Grafana.
+In order to install the plugin, simply copy the `dist` directory to the plugin directory of your Grafana installation, then restart Grafana.

 ##### Mac